L3MON4D3/LuaSnip/DOC.md

   `find_topmost_types`, only this one matches the first parent whose type is in types.
 * `find_nth_parent(n: number): MatchTSNodeFunc`: Simply matches the `n`-th
-  parent of the innermost node infront of the trigger.
+  parent of the innermost node in front of the trigger.

 With `find_topmost_types`, the first example can be implemented more efficiently (without needing a whole query):